cainepavl/password_checker/README.md

 You should change it!</span>
 ```

-For a BREACHED password the output will be RED:
+For a COMPROMISED password the output will be RED:
 ```
 mySecurePassword is good to go!
 ```